This is a rewrite and replacement of the present story. Jamie has problems with bullies.

 “I keep telling you Sebastian, I don’t know who did it,” he said.
 “Honest I don’t.”

-“The blackberry bushes and gorse is particularly sharp this year” affirmed Sebastian.
+“The blackberry bushes and gorse is particularly sharp this year” said Sebastian.
 “You sure that’s the story you’re sticking to?”

 “Yeah, sorry but I just don’t know.”